 August 27, 2011 – Hurricane Irene affected the Mid Atlantic Region brought strong winds, storm surge flooding and up to 12 inches of rain.
 Winds estimated to be between 70 and 80 mph downed trees and blocked roads.
 Some areas on the bayside were flooded.
 While predicted to be a severe storm for the Shore, we were spared the worst of Irene.
 However, the western Shore, as far inland as Richmond, bore her brunt.

-October 28-30 2012 – Hurricane Sandy was the storm Irene was forecast to be, a 100 year storm and while it’s main effects were in New Jersey and New York, Sandy left its mark on the Eastern Shore as well.
+October 28-30 2012 – Hurricane Sandy was the storm Irene was forecasted to be a 100 year storm.
+While it’s main effects were in New Jersey and New York, Sandy left its mark on the Eastern Shore as well.
 Sandy transitioned from a tropical storm to a non- tropical storm north of here, But on the Eastern Shore, low lying areas on the bayside took a big hit.
 Flooding was caused by wind blown water on the back side of the storm.
 Crisfield, Saxis, Sanford, Deep Creek , Hunting Creek, Chesconessex, East Point and Harborton all were flooded causing millions of dollars in damage to homes and businesses.
 Sandy took out crab shacks up and down the bayside of the Eastern Shore.

 2. Seaventure information from The Pendant’s Corner by W.E.
 Wilkins as printed in the Eastern Shore News, date unknown.